juanse77/plain-text-total-editor/README.md

-# Total Plain Text Editor:
+# Plain Text Total Editor:

-**Total Plain Text Editor** is designed to allow the creation and editing of plain text files.
+**Plain Text Total Editor** is designed to allow the creation and editing of plain text files.
 You can create files from scratch or open them in editing mode.

 ## Application behavior:
 The formats it accepts are: TXT, HTML, CSS, JavaScript, JSON, Python, Perl, C, C++, and MarkDown.
 The application does not perform validations on the structure of the document.
 Its operation is that of a basic notepad-type editor.